-Following completion of the workshop, each facilitator individually evaluates the workshop by assigning points earned on the assessment matrix and responding to prompts.
-Additionally, each facilitator writes concise but substantive reflections on his/her choice of 2 topics of focus in the workshop.
-For some benchmarks on the workshop rubric, if there is a team of facilitators, a candidate may be graded by the professor as an individual or the candidate may receive a grade assigned to part or all of the team.
+Following completion of the workshop, each member of the team individually evaluates the workshop by assigning points earned on the assessment matrix and responding to prompts.
+Additionally, each team member writes concise but substantive reflections on his/her choice of 2 topics of focus in the workshop and writes a brief evaluation of his/her contribution to the team's efforts.
+For some benchmarks on the workshop rubric, a candidate may be graded by the professor as an individual or the candidate may receive a grade assigned to part or all of the team.
 The option is at the discretion of the professor.
 The assessments and reflections are due by noon the Saturday following the workshop via the Blackboard drop box.